jimjonesbr/rdf_fdw/README.md

 - **Literals with language tags** (e.g., `"foo"@es`)
 - **Typed literals** (e.g., `"42"^^xsd:integer`)

-This type is useful when you want to inspect or preserve the full structure of RDF terms—including their language tags or datatypes—rather than just working with the value.
+This type is useful when you want to inspect or preserve the full structure of RDF terms—including their language tags or datatypes—rather than just working with their values.

 ### Casting Between `rdfnode` and Native PostgreSQL Types